zilliztech/GPTCache/README.md

         - [x]  Use [Zilliz Cloud](https://cloud.zilliz.com/).
         - [x]  Use [FAISS](https://faiss.ai/).
         - [ ]  Use other vector databases
-    - Eviction Handler
+    - Eviction Policy
-        - [X]  LRU eviction policy
+        - [x]  LRU eviction policy
-        - [X]  FIFO evition policy
+        - [x]  FIFO evition policy
         - [ ]  More complicated eviction policies
-- Evaluator, Evaluate similarity by judging the quality of cached answers:
+- **Ranker**: Evaluate similarity by judging the quality of cached answers:
-    - Use the search distance, as described in `simple.py#pair_evaluation`.
+    - [ ] Use the search distance, as described in `simple.py#pair_evaluation`.
-    - [towhee](https://towhee.io/) uses the albert_duplicate model for precise comparison of problems to problems mode.
+    - [ ] [towhee](https://towhee.io/) uses the albert_duplicate model for precise comparison between questions and answers.
 It supports only 512 tokens.
-    - For string comparison, judge the cache request and the original request based on the exact match of characters.
+    - [ ] Exact string comparison, judge the cache request and the original request based on the exact match of characters.
-    - For numpy arrays, use `linalg.norm`.
+    - [ ] For numpy arrays, use `linalg.norm`.
+    - [x] BM25 and other similarity measurements
+    - [x] Other deap learning models
-- Post-processing: determine how to return multiple cached answers to the user:
+- **Post-processor**: Determine whcih multiple cached answers to the user:
     - Choose the most similar answer.
     - Choose randomly.
     - Other ranking policies